 I vividly remember offering to make brownies as a child.
 I wandered into the kitchen and rustled through the cabinets, coming up empty-handed.
 Sulking, I returned to the porch to tell MawMaw that we didn’t have the stuff to make brownies.
 She balked.

 “There’s no brownie mix.”

-You see, that’s the difference in our modern-day and Depression-era pantry.
+You see, that’s the difference in the “modern” and the Depression-era pantry.
 Open a pantry today and you’re likely to see a box of hamburger helper.
 You’d be hard-pressed to do anything outside of assemble per the printed instructions on the box.
-This convenience has stifled creativity and knowledge in the kitchen, limiting what we believe is possible to the specific packages we have on hand.
+This has stifled creativity in the kitchen, limiting what we believe is possible based on what packages we have on hand.

-Just as an accomplished chef samples decadent meals from all over the world and then incorporates elements, as appropriate, to tried-and-true recipes, as educators we experience learning and pay it forward.
-Let’s reintroduce confidence in our craft to combine, sift, incorporate, mull and melt the staples of best practices with today’s tools of engagement and demonstration to allow for effective learning experiences.
+Just as an accomplished chef samples decadent meals from all over the world and then incorporates elements and infuses flavors, as appropriate, to tried-and-true recipes, as educators we experience learning and pay it forward.
+We must reintroduce confidence in our craft to combine, sift, incorporate, mull and melt the staples of best practices with today’s tools of engagement and demonstration to allow for effective learning experiences.